dynamoose/dynamoose/docs/api/schema.md

 **default**: function &#124; value

-Applies a default to the attribute's value when saving, if the values is null or undefined.
+Applies a default to the attribute's value when saving, if the value is null or undefined.

 If default is a function, the function is called with the current model instance, and the response is assigned to the attribute's value.